GFDRR/risk-data-library.github.io/README.md

 ### Run the repo locally

 1. Navigate to the root of the repository
-2. Run `docker-compose up --build` and/or `docker-compose up`(if no structure changes) o build docker image
+2. Run `docker-compose up --build` and/or `docker-compose up`(if no structure changes) to build docker image
 3. Follow the instructions in the Terminal and go to `http://0.0.0.0:4000` to see the pages

 Note: